Ghostwriter Barry Fox explains what a book theme and chocolate cake have in common

 If you’re designing a house with a Victorian theme, you don’t build a glass-walled, ultramodern gym in the living room.

 That’s how themes work.
-They give you boundaries—and freedom.
+They give you boundaries, as well as freedom.
 When you know your theme, you’re free to be creative, but within a framework that makes everything cohesive.

 So, as you prepare to write your book, treat your theme like a chocolate cake recipe.
 Gather the ingredients—insights, facts, stories, quotes, images—that suit the flavor you want.
 Set aside anything that doesn’t belong.
 Save it for another book, another time.
 Right now, you’re making a chocolate cake, not a seafood stew.